SankThomas/SankThomas/README.md

 My name is Thomas Sankara.
 I am a front-end web designer and developer.
 I use Figma and ReactJs mainly, and I am based in Nairobi, Kenya.

-### What I'm currently learning
+### What I'm currently doing

-1. I am improving my web design knowledge by continually building web apps, websites and mobile apps in Figma.
-2. NextJs to build better React-based web applications.
+1. I am building a website called [Learnerspree](https://learnerspree.vercel.app) whose intention is to have content about as many topics as possible.
+2. I am currently editing my ReactJs 20 projects video course which I will offer on Udemy and Tutorialspoint.
+3. I am building a catalogue of all the projects I have ever done from personal projects to Frontend Mentor challenges.
+Some of the text is just lorem ipsum, and some of the projects are already complete.
+Check them out here: [TsbSankara Catalogue of Projects](https://tsbsankara-catalogue.netlify.app) and the repository is [right here](https://github.com/sankthomas/catalogue).
+4. I have a [Gumroad Catalogue](https://tsbsankara.gumroad.com) which has a bunch of designs that I have done as well as all the books I have written.
+All of these cost 1 dollar each.
+5. Check out my beginner HTML and CSS course where you will learn how to build and deploy a functional Hotel Website: [HTML and CSS course](https://www.udemy.com/course/tsbdesigns-web-development-course/)
-3. Mobile app development using React-Native.
+6. Mobile app development using React-Native.
-4. Desktop application development using ElectronJs.
+7. Desktop applications development using ElectronJS.

 ### Goals

 1. I run [my YouTube Channel](https://youtube.com/@tsbsankara) where I post videos about projects I build, designs I make and challenges I complete.
 What started off as a way to show recruiters that I can actually do the things they interview about has now become something that I want to make long term.
-So my current goal is to get up to 100,000 Subscribers (currently at 4,700) and to reach 100,000 daily views (currently at 20,000).
+So my current goal is to get up to 100,000 Subscribers (currently at 6,100) and to reach 100,000 daily views (currently at 20,000).
 2. I'm building a catalogue of projects, both designs and builds - all completely free and accessible.

 - I currently only have 3 projects on [this Figma board](https://www.figma.com/file/NnQdyln5hME3qCY3OXxtby/Designs?node-id=0%3A1).
 I will be using this board for all web design projects.
 I will let you know of any changes.